 magine a restaurant where everything is 3D-printed.
 Everything-tables, chairs, plates, utensils, and the food itself.
-This is exactly what the scene was at Foodlnk, a pop-up restaurant in London, for 3 days in 2016.
+This is exactly what the scene was at FoodInk, a pop-up restaurant in London, for 3 days in 2016.
 The restaurant admitted 10 diners per sitting for a nine-course menu, at £250 a head, with dishes printed as the diners watched.
 The food is printed by machines made and supplied by byFlow, a Dutch startup.
 The company supplies the ingredients, recipe books, and software.
 The ingredients are all natural and are puréed, and then they flow out of syringes on plates.
-The food is sculpted in beautiful designs, and extraordinary taste is the principal goal of the chef in crafting the recipe and in choosing the all-natural ingredients.
+The food is sculpted in beautiful designs, and extraordinary taste is the principal goal of the chef in crafting the recipe and in choosing the allnatural ingredients.
 The machine enables chefs to experiment with new dishes, and also create artistic designs that were not possible before.
 Says Jan Smink, the celebrated Top Chef and Ambassador of byFlow.
 By using the Focus 3D Printer I'm able to make forms and shapes that would otherwise not be possible.
 I can surprise my guests with a unique experience that is very tasty as well.
 In 2018, visitors to Horecava 2018, the biggest Food Industry event in The Netherlands, could taste some of the dishes.
 The machines are now available for home use from an array of makers.
 The byFlow printer weighs only 16 lbs, folds down in a suitcase for easy portability, and takes a mere 20 seconds to set up and be print-ready.
 Foodlnk plans to bring the experience to all the iconic cities in the world.
 One may be coming to your city soon!
-CONSUMER VALUES, PERSONALITY, SELFCONCEPT, AND LIFESTYLES How We Choose Products to Build Our Lives' Mosaics
+Engage me, and I will learn 80 THE CONSUMER AS CHOOSER Values HOW HUMANS THINK, FEEL, AND ACT ...

-Silo-Eat Here and Delight Your Palate and Your Soul Alike!
+CONSUMER VALUES, PERSONALITY, SELF-CONCEPT, AND LIFESTYLES How We Choose Products to Build Our Lives' Mosaics Silo-Eat Here and Delight Your Palate and Your Soul Alike!